computefoundation/gnu-linux-shell-scripting/README.md

 # Packaged solutions

-**Gnu-linux-use** has an extension repository for solutions consisting of more than one file [here](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions).
+**Gnu-linux-shell-use** has an extension repository for solutions consisting of more than one file [here](https://github.com/computingfoundation/gnu-linux-shell-use.packaged-solutions).

 # Contributing

-If you would like to contribute, please ensure that your contribution adheres to the respective [guideline](https://github.com/computingfoundation/gnu-linux-use/wiki).
-Here is a list of [needed solutions](https://github.com/computingfoundation/gnu-linux-use/wiki/Needed-solutions); it can be used for ideas.
+If you would like to contribute, please ensure that your contribution adheres to the respective [guideline](https://github.com/computingfoundation/gnu-linux-shell-use/wiki).
+Here is a list of [needed solutions](https://github.com/computingfoundation/gnu-linux-shell-use/wiki/Needed-solutions); it can be used for ideas.

 An alternative implementation to an already existing solution will be accepted only if it has substantial reason, such as using a different dependency or language.